jinishgupta/MemoryGame/README.md

 - **Duel Mode**: Challenge other players and bet points
 - **Point System**: Earn points based on difficulty level and gameplay achievements
 - **Global Leaderboard**: Compare your performance with players worldwide
+- **Customizable Profile**: Change your display name to personalize your experience

 ## Key Features